10 min read

 Phase 1: The Concierge Era (2015-2018)

 The original Dunzo was built on a simple insight: urban Indians have more money than time.
-The app let you outsource any task to a “runner” who would handle it for you.
+The app let you outsource any task to a “runner” — pick up your dry cleaning, deliver documents, stand in a queue for you.
 The brand voice was casual, witty, and distinctly Bengaluru.
-It felt like texting a friend who happened to be free.
 This was Dunzo’s golden era, and the only period where its brand actually meant something specific.

 Phase 2: The Delivery Pivot (2019-2021)

-Google’s investment in 2019 changed everything.
-With $35 million in the bank, Dunzo’s board decided the task model wasn’t scalable enough.
-The pivot to hyperlocal delivery began.
-Groceries, medicines, pet supplies, you name it.
+Google’s $35 million investment in 2019 changed everything.
+The board decided the task model wasn’t scalable enough.
+The pivot to hyperlocal delivery began — groceries, medicines, pet supplies.
 The concierge personality got buried under a delivery logistics operation that looked exactly like every other player in the market.
 The brand became generic overnight.

 Phase 3: The Quick Commerce Gamble (2022-2023)

 When Zepto proved that 10-minute grocery delivery could capture India’s imagination, Dunzo panicked.
-“Dunzo Daily” launched as the company’s quick commerce play, promising delivery in 19 minutes.
-But here’s the thing: Dunzo was trying to compete with Zepto, Swiggy Instamart, and Blinkit (backed by Zomato) simultaneously.
+“Dunzo Daily” launched, promising delivery in 19 minutes — competing with Zepto, Swiggy Instamart, and Blinkit simultaneously.
 Companies with 10x the capital and clear brand positioning.
 It was a knife fight, and Dunzo brought a spoon.

 Dunzo didn’t die because of competition.
 It died because it kept becoming a worse version of whoever was winning that quarter.